 Permian Basin.
 The Permian Basin, one of the largest and most prolific oil and natural gas producing basins in the United States, was discovered in 1921 and extends over 100,000 square miles in West Texas and southeast New Mexico.
 It is characterized by oil and natural gas fields with long production histories and multiple producing formations.
+These stacked formations have been further drilled and produced following the advent and refinement of horizontal drilling.
+Currently, the majority of the rigs running in the Permian Basin are drilling horizontal wells.
 The Permian Basin has historically been our largest operating region and still contains the majority of our drilling locations and development projects.
 Our producing wells in the Permian Basin are generally characterized as mature oil wells that also produce high-Btu casinghead gas with significant NGL content.